-This section of the EIAR has been prepared by Eoin O'Sullivan and reviewed by Michael Watson, both of MKO.
+This section of the EIAR has been prepared by Ellen Costello and reviewed by Eoin O'Sullivan and Michael Watson, of MKO.
+Ellen is an Environmental Scientist who joined the company in 2019 and has been involved in a number of wind energy EIAR applications.
+Ellen holds a BSc. in Earth Science and a MSc. in Climate Change: Integrated Environmental and Social Science Aspects where she focused on renewable energy development in Ireland and its implications on environment and society.
 Eoin is an experienced geo-environmental scientist and has over ten years' experience in the assessment of a wide range of energy and infrastructure related projects and working in the fields of environmental and human health risk assessment, waste management, waste policy and permitting.
-Eoin has also got extensive experience in the preparation of air and climate assessments and reports for EIAs, particularly relating to wind energy.
-Eoin has wide experience in the project management of large scale infrastructural projects and brownfield developments and has routinely undertaken detailed quantitative risk assessment for the protection of controlled waters and ground gas risk assessments.
 Eoin holds an MSc in Environmental Engineering and is a Chartered Member of the Chartered Institute of Water and Environmental Management (CWEM) and Chartered Environmentalist (CEnv) with the Society of Environment.
 Michael has over 19 years' experience in the environmental sector and had worked for the Geological Survey of Ireland and then a prominent private environmental & hydrogeological consultancy prior to joining MKO in 2014.
 Michael completed an MA in Environmental Management at NUI, Maynooth in 1999.
 Michael is a professional geologist (PGeo) and full member of IEMA (MIEMA) as well as a Chartered Environmentalist (CEnv) and also has extensive experience in the preparation of air and climate assessments and reports for EIAs, particularly relating to wind energy.